 Collections are generally unindexed.

-You know you’re from Springfield, IL, when … : Largely a Facebook nostalgia site, but regular contributors such as Andrew Trello and Chuck Stone periodically include photos of particular historical interest.
+Memories of Springfield and surrounding areas : Largely a Facebook nostalgia site, but regular contributors periodically include photos of particular historical interest.

 @RichSaal: State Journal-Register photo editor’s Twitter feed focuses on historic photographs from the SJR and its predecessors.
 Professional eye and technical virtuosity shows.

-Hidden in Plain Sight: The Material World of Early Springfield: Erika Holst, curator of collections for the Springfield Art Association, is attempting to compile every known image of pre-Civil War Springfield residents, as well as other views of the city, for an SAA site that is still under construction.
+Hidden in Plain Sight: The Material World of Early Springfield: Erika Holst, formerly with the Springfield Art Association, attempted to compile every known image of pre-Civil War Springfield residents, as well as other views of the city.

-Illinois State Fair Museum Foundation slide shows: Five slide shows of photographs from past Illinois State Fairs, randomly organized.
-Compiled by foundation volunteer Tom Fitch.
+Illinois State Fair Museum Foundation: Multiple photos and videos from past Illinois State Fairs, randomly organized.

 Images for Springfield, Illinois: Very random selection of photos, some historical, produced by Google search.
 Despite search terms, not all photos are from Springfield or even anywhere in central Illinois.